 Synthetic weed – also known as “Spice,” “K2,” “Black Mamba,” or “Crazy Clown” – is a manmade and chemically modified herbal substance that’s more potent than cannabis.
 Unlike natural marijuana, synthetic weed is manufactured in clandestine laboratories by combining numerous chemicals to create a more intense and potent version of the natural thing.
-Considering the higher doses of tetrahydrocannabinol (THC), the psychoactive ingredient in weed, long-term users might find themselves in need of synthetic marijuana addiction treatment to recover and stop altogether.
+Considering the higher doses of tetrahydrocannabinol (THC), the psychoactive ingredient in weed, long-term users might find themselves in need of spice addiction treatment to recover and stop altogether.

 Effects of Synthetic Weed